 Disadvantages Of Lead Nurturing Emails

 - Generates Less Concurrent Buzz: With dedicated sends to your email database, you can generate a lot of buzz around your brand.
-If you're sharing a brand new product or service, there is usually an increase in engagement resulting from the simultaneous forwarding and social media sharing (especially if you have Facebook, LinkedIn and Twitter sharing links in your email).
+If you're sharing a brand new product or service, there is usually an increase in engagement resulting from simultaneous forwarding and social media sharing (especially if you have Facebook, LinkedIn and Twitter sharing links in your email).
 Lead nurturing cannot quite achieve the same buzz effect because it is programmed to schedule fewer emails to segmented audiences.
 So while there will still be sharing, you won’t see a huge spike in traffic and conversions on a specific day.
 Rather, the visits and leads will trickle in.

-- Passive Tracking: Because lead nurturing is automated and marketers often forget about it after they’ve set it up, it also tends to be under reported.
+- Passive Tracking: Because lead nurturing is automated and marketers often forget about it after they’ve set it up, it also tends to be underreported.
 Make sure your lead nurturing campaigns include unique tracking tokens.
 Remember to revisit your marketing analytics often to evaluate performance and prove the ROI of your efforts.

-4. Sponsorship Emails
+5. Sponsorship Emails

-Read more: Display Ads Vs. Search Ads Vs. Social Ads
+Read More: Display Ads Vs. Search Ads Vs. Social Ads

 Advantages Of Sponsorship Emails